Bira/octopus-carnival/_drafts/wir-mm-4e-skull-lord.md

 HP, a random skull is destroyed and it instantly heals back to full.
 It loses the powers associated with the destroyed skull but is otherwise able to keep acting normally.
-This is why it only has 40 HP - it's a multi-stage monster whose total is actually 120.
+This is why it only has 40 HP - it's a multi-stage monster whose HP total is 120.

 ## Sample Encounters and Final Impressions